jeff-a-holland/jeff-a-holland.github.io/jeff.a.holland-resume.md

 - Migrated on-prem Vulnerability Assessment application (Tenable SC) to the cloud-based version (Tenable IO).
 Utilized the REST API to fully automated creation, deletion and updates of all resources using Python playbooks for a global enterprise of 20,000+ assets and 200+ scan definitions.
 - Wrote Python scripts to pull data from the Tenable IO and SC, parse based on office location/application, and create tickets for system owners where the systems were in scope for ISO 27001.
 Application kept a state table to prevent duplication of tickets, and removed entries from the state table based on PluginID and IP address once the vulnerability was mitigated.
 - Wrote Python scripts to pull data from the vulnerability assessment application and report severity metrics for all repositories in the enterprise.
 Automated creation of a quarterly report in Excel format using the Python Library XLSXWriter.
- - Created and maintained a security metrics schema for all security products in their native format.
-Metrics were parsed with Python scripts into the common schema and imported into the GRC application for visualization and analysis.
 - Federated single-server SIEM deployment (QRadar) to have multiple-appliance architecture.

 **Civis Analytics - Chicago, IL - (Aug 2015 - Feb 2017)**